PlaeryinBol/Image_Similarity_Search/README.md

 Depending on how similar images you want to find, you will need to choose your own *DISTANCE_THRESHOLD* or *DBSCAN_EPSILON* parameter value.
 This can be easily done by looking at the search results in the *DIR_FOR_SIMILARS* folder.

 ## Examples
-By comparing embeddings, you can find similar images like this that are similar in meaning, and if necessary, remove semantic duplicates like this.
+By comparing embeddings, you can find similar images like this that are similar in meaning, and if necessary, remove semantic duplicates like this:

 <p>
   <img src="./images/similar_1.jpg" width="200" />